iam-vanimina/cd-roboshop-argocd/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I hope it helpful to learning microservices and database how they are working in a flow.
+I hope it will helpful to learning microservices and database how they are working in a flow.